citp/privacy-policy-historical/t/tw/twu/twu.edu.md

-> *The following text is extracted and transformed from the twu.edu privacy policy that was archived on 2007-12-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071226200855id_/http%3A//www.twu.edu/privacy.htm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the twu.edu privacy policy that was archived on 2008-06-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080623014113id_/http%3A//www.twu.edu/privacy.asp) for the most accurate reproduction.*

-# Privacy Statement, Texas Woman's University, Denton Dallas & Houston Texas

-You are here: [TWU Home](http://www.twu.edu/) > Privacy Statement
+# TWU - Privacy Policy

 **Web Site Privacy Statement on the Collection and Use of Information Gathered from the General Public**